 You’ve probably heard of so-called relocation therapy.
 It normally refers to relocating to a new city; that said when you think about it there are definitely other times in which moving your ass, briefly or for an extended period, is therapeutic.
 If you take a closer look there are actually quite a few examples: Cohabitation […]

 J. Doe is a pseudonym for anonymous contributions to Healers Magazine.
 The following is the third installation in the five-part memoirs of a brave woman faced with bipolar depression.
-Click here to read part one or click here to read part two.
-The Ativan did more than take the edge off.
-I was asleep before […]
+Click here to read part one, here to read part two, or click here to read part four.
+The Ativan did more than take the edge […]

 Our initiative has been going through a bit of an identity crisis and I don’t mean this in regard to our name recently changing from Healrs Network to Healers Magazine.
 I’m referring to our attitude toward mainstream healthcare and therein psychiatry especially.
 In order to explore our stance we decided to make the theme of […]